Saud of Saudi Arabia: Early career

 Saud accompanied his father on his many expeditions and, participated in several campaigns during the unification of the Arabian Peninsula.
 His first political mission was at the age of thirteen, leading a delegation to Qatar.
 The first battle he fought was at Jarrab in 1915, followed by one at Yatab in the same year, then Trubah in 1919.
 In 1925, he stopped the Almahmal crisis in Mecca.
-During his tenure as viceroy of Najd Prince Saud criticised his father due to the limitations on the Ikhwan through the newspaper Umm Al Qura.
+During his tenure as viceroy of Najd Prince Saud criticized his father due to the limitations on the Ikhwan through the newspaper Umm Al Qura.
 However, he later fought to stop the Ikhwan revolt at the battle of Sabilla in 1929.

 On 11 May 1933, Saud was appointed Crown Prince which was announced in Umm Al Qura newspaper.
 His uncle Muhammad bin Abdul Rahman did not pledge his allegiance to Saud as crown prince and before the gathering he left Riyadh for Mecca.
 Upon his appointment as crown prince, Abdulaziz told his son that he should be devoted to spreading Islam, take good care of his subjects, and pay attention to the advice of religious scholars.
 Saud then promised his father that he would listen to his father's advice.

-The following year, King Abdulaziz sent two military expeditions; one of them was led by Crown Prince Saud, who regained Najran and advanced secretly through the rugged mountains in the northwest part of Yemen.
+In 1934, King Abdulaziz sent two military expeditions; one of them was led by Crown Prince Saud, who regained Najran and advanced secretly through the rugged mountains in the northwest part of Yemen.

+On 15 March 1935, three armed men from Oman attacked and tried to assassinate King Abdulaziz in Mecca during his performance of Hajj.
+He survived the attack unhurt, through the intervention of the crown prince, who suffered a knife wound in the attack; the three attackers were killed by bodyguards.

 Following the end of the war with Yemen, Abdulaziz decided to encourage Saud to travel abroad.
 Accompanied by his father's adviser Fuad Hamza and physician Dr. Medhat Sheikh el-Ard and some others, he visited: Transjordan, Palestine, Iraq, Egypt and Europe where he represented his father at the coronation of King George VI and Queen Elizabeth in 1937.
 Saud struck a warm friendship with the young King Ghazi of Iraq, and earned plaudits from the Amir of Transjordan (later King Abdullah I of Jordan), who said to him: "in his character, he represented the choicest and purest of the traits and attributes of the Arabian Peninsula."
-When a crisis erupted between the neighboring Persian Gulf States of Bahrain and Qatar, Saud also visited the former during December 1937 in order to help sort out their differences.
+When a crisis erupted between the neighboring Bahrain and Qatar, Saud visited the former in December 1937 in order to help sort out their differences.
 This was followed by other visits to the until the eve of the Second World War.